Back to all posts

 That phantom running sound isn’t just annoying; it’s a clear sign that your toilet has a leak.
 Most of the time, the leak is internal, with water seeping from the tank into the bowl.
 This silent leak can waste hundreds of gallons of water a month, driving up your utility bills without you even realizing it.
 Before you can fix it, you need to confirm where the problem is coming from.
 Luckily, you don’t need to be a plumbing pro to play detective.
 A few simple tests can help you pinpoint the source of the leak, so you can figure out your next steps.
 These checks are quick, easy, and don’t require any special tools, making them the perfect starting point for any homeowner.
 By taking a few minutes to investigate, you can save yourself money and prevent a small issue from turning into a bigger headache.
 If you find a problem you can’t solve, our team is always ready to help with expert toilet repair services.

-Try the Food Coloring Test
+Perform the Classic Food Coloring Test

 This is one of the easiest and most effective ways to check for a common type of toilet leak.
 Start by taking the lid off your toilet tank and adding a few drops of food coloring.
 Any dark color will work well.
 Just be sure not to flush the toilet for at least 15 to 30 minutes.
 After waiting, take a look inside the toilet bowl.
 If you see any of the colored water from the tank has made its way into the bowl, you’ve found your leak.
 This almost always means the flapper isn’t creating a tight seal, allowing water to trickle out constantly.

-Perform a Visual Inspection
+Do a Quick Visual Inspection

 Sometimes, you can spot the problem just by looking.
 With the tank lid still off, take a moment to inspect the different parts inside.
 The flapper, which is the rubber plug at the bottom of the tank, can become warped, brittle, or damaged over time.
 This prevents it from sealing properly.
 Also, check the gaskets and bolts that connect the tank to the bowl.
 If they look worn out or deteriorated, they could be the source of the leak.
 A quick visual check can often reveal the worn-out part that needs to be replaced, saving you a lot of guesswork.